 More recently, under the leadership of Dr. Sokol, the American Council on Germany launched a Political Salon speaker series, weekly news digest, “Hot Topics” conference calls, and a new fellowship for young professionals focusing on global trends.
 In addition, the Warburg Chapter program expanded to include 21 cities from coast to coast, and the McCloy leadership missions in agriculture and urban affairs were inaugurated.

-The American Council on Germany can look with pride on its achievements of the past six decades.
-The Council looks forward to playing a continued major role in strengthening one of the most important bilateral relationships in the world today.
+The American Council on Germany can look pridefully at its achievements over the past seven decades.
+The Council looks forward to playing a continued significant role in strengthening one of the most important bilateral relationships in the world today.